 Annual lanfings of Pacific bluefin tuna from ISC members in the North Pacific Ocean,

-The current (2010) PBF biomass level is near historically low biomass levels and experiencing high exploitation levels above all biological reference points (BRPs) commonly used by fisheries managers.
+The current (2010) PBF biomass level is near historically low levels and experiencing high exploitation rates above all biological reference points (BRPs) commonly used by fisheries managers.
 Based on projection results, extending the status quo (2007-2009) fishing levels is unlikely to improve stock status.
 Continued monitoring of abundance indices is recommended to track SSB.

 Latest Stock Assessment